kbase/navigator/docs/github-actions.md

 For instance, the feature branch which introduces this very document, and the workflow described herein, is `feature-improve-gha-workflow`.

-Feature branchs builds are useful for demonstrating new features before they are finalized, and may be deployed in `ci`, `narrative-dev` or other shared development deployment environments.
+Feature branches builds are useful for demonstrating new features before they are finalized, and may be deployed in `ci`, `narrative-dev` or other shared development deployment environments.

 ## Fix branch `fix-*`

-Similar to feature branchs, fix branches are rather dedicated to fixing one or more issues which probably originate in a Jira ticket.
+Similar to feature branches, fix branches are rather dedicated to fixing one or more issues which probably originate in a Jira ticket.

 The fix branch name has the form `fix-FIX_NAME`, where `FIX_NAME` is probably a Jira ticket id, like `PTV-1234`.